Cambridge woman visiting Miami area recalls people looking desperately for relatives after condo collapses

 “You saw police, you heard people screaming, you heard people crying,” she said.
 “There were people outside crying, looking for their relatives.
 They were desperate.
 They were like, ‘My mother is there, my wife is there,’ and there’s nothing to look for because everything is on the ground.”

-Rescuers are continue to search for victims.
+Rescuers are continuing to search for victims.
 At least one person has died.

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.